 Last week, State Representative Gene Wu had to hold a press conference to let Houstonians know he and his family were dining in Chinatown to allay fears that people might be infected there.
-I recently spoke to a friend that was considering cancelling a vacation to Italy because of the virus.

 Since the outbreak, about 800 people have died from the Coronavirus.
 During that time over 60,000 people have died from the flu.
 72,000 have died from malaria and over 150,000 have died in automobile accidents.
 In other words, 360 times more people have died from these common perils as those who have died from the Coronavirus so far.